Computer Skills Selection Criteria Examples – Don’t Say You Can Use Email and Calendar

-To provides competitive examples to computer skills selection criteria answers, please don’t say you can use email and calendar.
+To provides competitive computer skills selection criteria examples, please don’t say you can use email and calendar.
 It’s 2022.
 Email has been around 50 years (yes 50) I’ll just assume you can.

 Email History – Then